Fast approvals. Low payments. All credit scores welcome — Start your application today!

 Credit scores are calculated by credit bureaus.
 In Canada, these are TransUnion and Equifax.
 You can perform a soft inquiry with these institutions once per year for free, and it won’t hurt your credit.
 It’s a good idea to take advantage of this service before applying for loans as you’ll have a better grasp of the interest rates you qualify for.

 If your credit score isn’t as high as you’d like, that’s alright.
 With a little help, you can get that score to soar.
-See some of our tips for building credit!
+Read more on how long it takes to build credit!

 THE BIRCHWOOD CREDIT APPROACH